(Last Updated on : 21-05-2019)

 .
 It is well known by other names like Sapera Dance or Snake Charmer Dance.
 It is one of the most sensuous dance

-forms.
-The dance is mainly performed by the Kalbeliya community.
+is mainly performed by the Kalbeliya community.
 It is danced to celebrate the happy moment in the community.
 Both men and women participate in Kalbeliya dance.
 There is no organized training school, manuscripts

 and Udaipur district

 In Kalbeliya Dance, males play various traditional and folk instruments